Frogs and Toads of Oregon

 Breeding Season:

-The American Bullfrog is an introduced and invasive species in the state.
+The American Bullfrog is the largest frog in the state.
+They are found near permanent bodies of water such as large ponds, streams, and lakes.
+Once the males of the species reach sexual maturity, their throats turn bright yellow.
+They are an introduced and invasive species in the state.
 Its large size and appetite causes serious problems for other wildlife in the state.